Law Firm – Fighting For Medical

 More than 8,000 medical malpractice payment reports were made against Illinois medical professionals between 1990 and 2003, according to the state of Illinois.
 Yet it’s estimated that only 2 percent of medical malpractice victims actually seek compensation.
 This means that hundreds of thousands of Illinois residents may have been able to recover damages during this period but failed to do so, either because they didn’t realize they were eligible to file suit, did not know or they felt intimidated by the process.

 When a medical practitioner makes an error that leads to injury or death, they can and should be held legally responsible.
-This is where our law firm can help.
+This is where Phillips Law Offices can help.

 Injuries and harm from medical malpractice routinely have devastating effects on patients, from deteriorating health to permanent disability.
 In addition to the obvious health impacts, medical malpractice victims and their loved ones must often grapple with overwhelming medical bills, the financial strain of lost wages, and physical and psychological pain.
 When you’re struggling to cope with the aftermath of a medical mistake, your number one priority should be healing and recovery – not worrying about how you’ll pay your bills.

 At Phillips Law Offices, our Chicago medical malpractice attorneys have successfully assisted injured individuals and their families for more than 65 years.
-One of the top law firms in the region, our vast wealth of knowledge and resources helps us obtain compensation and justice in even the most complex medical malpractice cases.
-In addition to economic compensation, our clients may also be eligible recover non-economic damages such as compensation for pain and suffering, disability and disfigurement.
+As one of the top law firms in Illinois and the Midwest, our vast wealth of knowledge and resources helps us obtain compensation and justice in even the most complex medical malpractice cases.
+In addition to economic compensation, our clients may also be eligible to recover non-economic damages such as compensation for pain and suffering, disability and disfigurement.